We are happy to welcome and wish you a wonderful experience in the Herning and Ikast-Brande area!

 How to apply for a work permit

-In order to get registrered for a CPR number, you must have a permanent address in Denmark.
+In order to get registered for a CPR number, you must have a permanent address in Denmark.
 You must show up in person at the International Citizen Service (scroll down in the link to see the different locations).

 Current Nordic Citizen - Work Permit